- Cultural, Educational & Historical

 Modernism defined awareness as “Science”.
 Technology and science were moving forward with an unparalleled speed and a world which was still working with classic science paradigms but was observing emergence of possibles out of impossibles.
 Impossibles which was believed to be beyond capabilities.
 A movement that believed it could provide humanity with latest, best way and the most righteous answer.
 A meta narrative beyond time.

-Chandigarh was constructed with the same attitude.
+Chandigarh Museum of Knowledge was constructed with the same attitude.
 A city which was not successful; A world far from human scales, far from contextual ism and lots of other “Far From”s in the eyes of observers.